joshuacussen/pygame/index.md

 ---

-Use the navigation menu on the left to view lesson resources.
+Use the navigation menu view lesson resources.